Artemish/fresher/README.md

 I'm not sure whether keeping freshness constant is a worthy design goal, but I'll try it and see how it goes.
-Every operation affecting the freshness of a song will either distribute (in the case of lost freshness) or take from (in the case of gained freshness) all other songs.
+Every operation affecting the freshness of a song will either distribute freshness to (in the case of lost freshness) or take freshness from (in the case of gained freshness) all other songs.